How to Prevent Running on Simulators in Android & IOS Apps

 threatCode | The last six characters of the threat code specify the OS, allowing the Threat Resolution Center to address the attack on the affected device. |

-With Threat-Events™ enabled (turned ON), Mobile developers can get detailed attack intelligence and granular defense control in Mobile applications and create amazing user experiences for all mobile end users when running on simulators is detected.
+With Threat-Events™ enabled (turned ON), Mobile developers can get detailed attack intelligence and granular defense control in Mobile applications and create amazing user experiences for all mobile end users when Simulators are detected.

-The following is a code sample for native Mobile apps, which uses all values in the specification above for Prevent Running on Simulators:
+The following is a code sample for native Mobile apps, which uses all values in the specification above for Detect Android/iOS Simulators:

 Important!
 Replace all placeholder instances of <Context Key> with the specific name of your threat event context key across all language examples.
 This is crucial to ensure your code functions correctly with the intended event data.
 For example, The <Context Key> could be the message, externalID, OS Version, reason code, etc.